-Ethylene induces transcript abundance changes that are maintained during subsequent hypoxia
+Ethylene induces transcriptional changes that are maintained during subsequent hypoxia

-To identify the processes and associated molecular identities associated with increased hypoxia tolerance after ethylene pretreatment, microarray-based transcriptome profiling was performed (Supplemental Data, Sheets 1-7).
-The target tissues were root tips (0.5 cm) of 4-day-old Arabidopsis Col-0 seedlings pretreated either with 4 h of air or ethylene, and subsequently exposed to 2 and 4 h of hypoxia and 1 h of reoxygenation (Figure 2A; Supplemental Figures S2 and S3).
-Interestingly, whilst the number of differentially expressed genes (DEGs) compared to the normoxic control continued to increase as the experiment progressed, the number of DEGs differing between air and ethylene (indicating an ethylene-specific effect) pretreatment decreased over time (Figure 2, B and C).
+To identify the processes and associated molecular identities associated with increased hypoxia tolerance after ethylene pre-treatment, microarray-based transcriptome profiling was performed (Supplemental Data, Sheet 1).
+The target tissues were root tips (0.5 cm) of 4-day old Arabidopsis Col-0 seedlings pre-treated either with 4 h of air or ethylene, and subsequently exposed to 2 and 4 h of hypoxia and 1 h of re-oxygenation (Figure 2A, Supplemental Figure S2, S3).
+Interestingly, whilst the number of Differentially Expressed Genes (DEGs) compared to the normoxic control continued to increase as the experiment progressed, the number of DEGs differing between air and ethylene (indicating an ethylene- specific effect) pre-treatment decreased over time (Figure 2B-C).

-Genes that behaved differently depending on the ethylene pretreatment were of primary interest to explain differences in ethylene-mediated hypoxia and re-oxygenation tolerance (Supplemental Figure S4).
-Ethylene-mediated differences in expression were maximal directly after the pretreatment

-(Figure 2C).
-Of the genes that differed during hypoxia treatment, almost all were also already differentially expressed directly after the ethylene pretreatment (Figure 2, C-E).
-To investigate how these early ethylene effects on the transcriptome developed throughout the treatment, we grouped the ethylene pretreatment-dependent genes (differentially regulated genes [DRGs]) into 12 unique expression profiles by hierarchical clustering (Figure 2, D and E).
+Genes that behaved differently depending on the ethylene pre-treatment were of primary interest to explain differences in ethylene-mediated hypoxia and re-oxygenation tolerance.
+Ethylene-mediated differences in expression were maximal directly after the pre-treatment (Figure 1C).
+Of the genes that differed during hypoxia treatment, almost all were also already differentially expressed directly after the ethylene pre-treatment (Figure 2C-E).
+To investigate how these early ethylene effects on the transcriptome developed throughout the treatment, we grouped the ethylene pre-treatment dependent genes (Differentially Regulated Genes, DRGs) into 12 unique expression profiles by hierarchical clustering (Figure 2D, E).

-Seven distinct profiles were associated with a strong downregulation of transcripts by ethylene that either strengthened or counteracted responses to hypoxia and reoxygenation (D1-7; Figure 2D).
-A reverse pattern, where clusters were enhanced by ethylene, was found in five profiles (U1-5, Figure 2E).
-In none of these clusters were the pretreatment differences further increased or decreased during hypoxia.
-Though these DEGs were mostly maintained during hypoxia, the difference between air and ethylene pretreatment typically declined over time (Figure 2, D and E).
-We conclude that the induction of ethylene signaling prior to hypoxia induces a major transcriptome reconfiguration in root tips and that most of these changes are maintained during subsequent hypoxia, and to a lesser extent during reoxygenation.
+Seven distinct profiles were associated with a strong downregulation of transcripts by ethylene that either strengthened or counteracted responses to hypoxia and re-oxygenation (D1-7, Figure 2D).
+A reverse pattern, where clusters were enhanced by ethylene, was found in 5 profiles (U1-5, Figure 2E).
+In none of these clusters were the pre-treatment differences further increased or decreased during hypoxia.
+Though these DEGs were mostly maintained during hypoxia, the difference between air and ethylene pre-treatment typically declined over time (Figure 2D-E).
+We conclude that the induction of ethylene signaling prior to hypoxia induces a major transcriptome reconfiguration in root tips and that most of these changes are maintained during subsequent hypoxia, and to a lesser extent during re-oxygenation.